 The Tiffany Blue Box Café, Shop 7 & 8, 2/F, One Peking, 1 Peking Road, Tsim Sha Tsui | (+852) 2362 9828

-Plant-powered restaurant Miss Lee is here to encourage green eating resolutions with their “Vegan Par-Tea” afternoon tea set ($138 per person, with a minimum order for two diners required), which blends quintessential British tea time choices with the kind of creative Chinese dishes the restaurant is known for.
+Plant-powered restaurant Miss Lee is here to encourage green eating resolutions with their vegan afternoon tea set ($138 per person, with a minimum order for two diners required), which blends quintessential British tea time choices with the kind of creative Chinese dishes the restaurant is known for.

-Miss Lee, G/F, The Wellington, 198 Wellington Street, Sheung Wan | (+852) 2881 1811
+Miss Lee, The Wellington, 198 Wellington Street, Sheung Wan | (+852) 2881 1811

-An Nam’s Indochine afternoon tea ($238 for two people) offers a regional variation not often found with this meal.
-Savouries include five of the restaurant’s classics such as garlic and butter chicken wings and char-grilled jumbo river prawns, while the dessert selection also contains five dishes, including sago pandan pudding and purple sticky rice.
+An Nam’s Indochine afternoon tea ($238 for two persons) offers a regional variation not often found with this meal.
+Savouries include five of the restaurant’s classics such as garlic & butter chicken wings and char-grilled jumbo river prawns, while the dessert selection also contains five dishes, including sago pandan pudding and purple sticky rice.
 Two more noodle options—Vietnamese beef rice noodle soup or crabmeat vermicelli in tomato soup—will ensure that you finish the meal fully sated.

 An Nam, Shop L1–20, Festival Walk, 80 Tat Chee Avenue, Kowloon Tong | (+852) 2866 2803

-Monsoon collates Southeast Asia’s best street foods into one vibrant afternoon tea set ($248 for two people).
-Expect to find delights such as soft shell crab rice paper rolls, lemongrass chicken baos, Dengdeng Belado spicy beef ribs, and seared scallop with green nahm jihm sauce.
-Of course, there are also sweet pastries and a variety of fine tea blends, with a 90-minute free-flow alcohol package available to be added on for $168 per person.
-This tea set is available daily from 3 pm to 5.30 pm.
+Monsoon collates Southeast Asia’s best street foods into one vibrant afternoon tea set ($248 for two persons).
+Expect to find delights such as soft-shell crab rice paper rolls, lemongrass chicken bao, Dengdeng Belado spicy beef ribs, and seared scallop with green nahm jihm sauce.
+Of course, there are also sweet pastries and a variety of fine tea blends, with available add-on beverages from their alcoholic and non-alcoholic selection (starting from $38).
+Available daily from 3 pm to 5.30 pm.